ethereum-optimism/optimism-tutorial/standard-bridge-standard-token/README.md

 ## Deploying a Standard Token

-Deployment script is made available under `scripts/deploy-standard-token.js` that you can use to instantiate `L2StandardERC20` on `optimistic-devnode` right now if you have a development node (as explained [in the basic tutorial](../hardhat/README.md)).
-Coming soon, directions for deploying on `optimistic-kovan` and `optimistic-mainnet`.
+The deployment script is available under `scripts/deploy-standard-token.js`.

 ### Prerequisites